Score big this Black Friday! Explore all 8 rewarding offers (up to $200 GeniusCash)

 Complete and submit the form within 60 days of starting it.
 Otherwise, you’ll have to start over again.

-Step 3: Submit the application online, through mail, or by fax
+Step 3: Submit the application online, by mail, or by fax

-You can submit your application online, through mail, or by fax.
-Don’t forget to include all the required documentation – your application will be delayed if it is missing documents.
+You can submit your application online, by mail, or by fax.
+Don’t forget to include all required documentation – your application will be delayed if any documents are missing.

 It may take up to 20 days to process electronic applications and up to 3 weeks or more for those received via mail or fax.